memgraph/docs/gqlalchemy/reference/transformations/translators/nx_translator.md

 # Abstract

 Translates data from Memgraph to NX graph and vice-versa.
-Uses original ids from Memgraph.
+Uses original IDs from Memgraph.
 Labels are encoded as properties.
-Since Networkx allows that nodes have properties of different dimensionality, this modules makes use of it and stores properties as dictionary entries.
-All properties are saved to Networkx data structure.
+Since Networkx allows nodes to have properties of different dimensionality, this module stores properties as dictionary entries.
+All properties are saved to the NetworkX data structure.

 ### Methods